yater/nek0.eu/site/posts/2018-01-30-Recent-Outage.md

 that I can restart a LXC Container after an update without any hassle.

-The whole problem boils down to an incompatibility between unprivileged LXC Containers an systemd.
+The whole problem boils down to an incompatibility between unprivileged LXC Containers and systemd.
 Thanks a lot for breaking our stuff.

 But now everything is fine, my site is runnning again and so is [eidolon](https://eidolon.nek0.eu).